The Fund seeks to generate equity-like returns over the long-term, take less risk than the market and avoid permanent impairment of capital.

 Independent, bottom-up, fundamental research process seeking to minimize risk.

-Fund Facts are as of September 30, 2020 unless otherwise noted.
+Fund Facts are as of September 30, 2020 unless otherwise noted, and are for the Institutional Class shares.
 Morningstar Analyst Rating is as of April 6, 2020.

 Fund Inception reflects the date when the Fund was first available for purchase under FPA management.